ORCID/ORCID-Source/orcid-integration-test/src/test/manual-test/README.md

 44. Add a second email address: 01_ma_test_[DD][month][YYYY]@mailinator.com and change the visibility to public
 45. Add a biography: "Bio!"
 46. Add an education item: 'ORCID' (select from dropdown list) start date '2018'
-47. Add a funding item: type 'grant', title 'ma_fund_test', funding agency 'NIH Clinical Center' (select from dropdown list).
-Add a country and city.
+47. Add a funding item: type 'grant', title 'ma_fund_test', funding agency 'NIH Clinical Center' (select from dropdown list)
-48. Add a work: category: "publication', type: 'journal article', title 'ma_test_work', identifier type 'DOI', identifier value “0000” click through warning about the identifier validation.
+48. Add a work: category: "publication', type: 'journal article', title 'ma_test_work', identifier type 'DOI', identifier value “0000” click through warning about the identifier validation
 49. Set the work you just added to private
 50. Visit public page (https://qa.orcid.org/[orcid id])
     * Verify information added in the steps above is visible, but not the private work or email addresses